Kidd254/Rick-Morty/README.md

 - [x] Set up the project using (CRA) create-react-app👍.
 - [x] Remove the boilerplate from the project after setting up💯.
-- [x] Use the basic CSS style for styling the components.
+- [x] Install Redux-toolkit and configure
+- [x] Install bootstrap package and configure

 <p align="right">(<a href="#readme-top">back to top</a>)</p>